 Step 5.
 Create smart releases.

 When using agile development, teams generally deliver a working piece of software at the end of each sprint as a release (or version).
-However, when you're long-term planning and roadmapping, you need to define some rough release points on your roadmap, so you can estimate release dates over the next quarter.
+However, when you're long-term planning and roadmapping, you need to define some rough release points on your roadmap, so you can estimate release dates over the next quarter with agile quarterly planning.
 Like "Outside of the house complete," which combines the secure window initiative, along with framing, paint, insulation etc.

 Package the work items in your backlog with features that are similar, make the most sense together, or provide value as a whole to customers.
 And remember, releases are driven entirely by the scope rather than strict cut-off dates.